 If you can poke a hole into the ground, you can grow an onion from a little plant.
-Our onion varieties are sold as little seedlings in bare-root bundles rather than as plants in biodegradable pots; each plant will start growing within days after you plant.
+Many of our onion varieties are sold as little seedlings in bare-root bundles rather than as plants in biodegradable pots; each plant will start growing within days after you plant.
 If you can’t plant your onions right away, remove their bindings and place them in a bucket with 2 inches of moist soil in the bottom.
 Keep them in a cool, bright place but out of direct sun until you are ready to plant.
 A sunny basement is ideal.

 Most gardeners want sweet onions, and the sweetness of an onion is determined by both nature and nurture.
 For the mildest onions, start with a variety known to produce sweet, mild-flavored bulbs such as Texas Sweet (at southern latitudes) or Walla Walla (at northern latitudes).
 Get the plants off to a strong start by mixing an organic or timed-release fertilizer into the ground below the planting furrow (a raised row) before your plant your onions.
 This fertilization technique, called “banding,” places nutrients right where young onion roots will find them.
 They will use up the nutrient supply as they grow.
 This is good because later, as onions form under lean conditions, they tend to taste sweeter.

 Your plants will need abundant sun and good drainage, and they grow best when the soil pH ranges between 6.0 and 6.8.
 Raised beds or raised rows called furrows made by mounding up soil are ideal, especially if your soil is heavy clay.
 Mix a 2-inch layer of compost into the soil before placing an organic or timed-release fertilizer into planting furrows, following label rates.
-Set plants 1 to 2 inches deep, so that their roots are well covered with soil but the top of the transplant’s neck is not buried too deeply.
-You don’t want the part of the neck where the leaves grow away from the clear sheath to collect soil or water down between the young leaves or they can rot.
-Space transplants 6 inches apart in furrows 12 inches apart.
+Set plants 1 to 2 inches deep, so that their roots are well covered with soil but the top of the plant’s neck is not buried too deeply.
+You don’t want the part of the neck where the leaves grow away from the clear sheath to collect soil or water down between the young leaves, or they can rot.
+Space plants 6 inches apart in furrows 12 inches apart.
 Plants will appreciate a starter solution of liquid fertilizer after planting.

 Onions roots are shallow and not very efficient at taking up moisture, so they need a steady supply of water to grow without interruption.
 Although they actually recover well from drought and start growing again when watered, it is best to keep the soil consistently moist until the bulbs enlarge.